dpvreony/wsussmartapprove/README.md

 This tool has been tested with WSUS 3.0 (all service packs) and Microsoft System Center Essentials 2010.

+## Current Status

+This project has no new development taking place at this time.
+Support and maintenance will be carried out as time permits.

 ## Viewing the documentation

 The documentation can be found at https://dpvreony.github.io/wsussmartapprove